Fujifilm X-Pro 2 – XF35mm f2 – ISO 200 – f8 – 1/30

 Because You Can Always Do More

-To take the shot a step further all I really needed to do was clean up those highlights.
-Since I knew I was going to be going to Photoshop I decided to use Iridient Developer to do the initial RAW conversion.
-Iridient produces a significantly cleaner image than Lightroom but their film profiles such as Velvia don’t handle the highlights as well.
+To take the shot a step further, I only needed to clean up those highlights.
+Since I knew I would be going to Photoshop, I decided to use Iridient Developer for the initial RAW conversion.
+Iridient produces a significantly cleaner image than Lightroom, but their film profiles, such as Velvia, don’t handle the highlights either.
 I was using Velvia v3.3.

 In this case, this was fine because I knew I would be rebuilding the highlights from a different exposure anyway.

 So I processed two RAWs in Iridient, the RAW shot above and a shot that was -2EV darker.
-Combined them together in Photoshop, added a little extra enhancements to the sunset, some local sharpness, a couple little tweaks and that was about it.
+I combined them in Photoshop, added a few enhancements to the sunset, some local sharpness, and a couple of little tweaks, and that was about it.

 Total time was maybe 15 minutes.
-And part of that was spent hunting down my MacBook Pro power cable that was in the other room since my battery was at 4%.
+And part of that was spent hunting down my MacBook Pro power cable in the other room since my battery was at 4%.